blakecondrey/Wordle-Solver/README.md

 Udemy to the rescue.
 I remember learning zip() in Colt Steele's Modern Python Course.
 Way-ahead is to read from the json file and append each value to an empty list <b>words_list</b> and close the file, then open another empty list <b>days</b> where I'll iterate through the (0, 2078) range and append each date created to the <b>days</b> list.
 After that, it's real simple.
 Declare a variable <b>answer_key</b> to build the dictionary of zipped arrays of equal length into key-value pairs.
-I swapped the key-value pairs, as, if my memory serves correct, I think it will be easier to find a value match the days word with the dates as the key.
+I am choosing the key-value pairs, as, if my memory serves correct, I think it will be easier to find a value match the days word with the dates as the key.
 </p>

 ```py